King Ludwig III of Bavaria

 by Scott Mehl © Unofficial Royalty 2016

 King Ludwig III was the last King of Bavaria, reigning from November 1913 until November 1918.
-He was born Prince Ludwig Luitpold Josef Maria Aloys Alfried on January 7, 1845, in Munich, Kingdom of Bavaria, now in Bavaria, Germany, the eldest son of Prince Luitpold of Bavaria and Archduchess Augusta of Austria.
+He was born Prince Ludwig Luitpold Josef Maria Aloys Alfried on January 7, 1845, in Munich, Kingdom of Bavaria, now in Bavaria, Germany, the eldest son of Prince Luitpold of Bavaria, the third son of King Ludwig I of Bavaria, and Archduchess Augusta of Austria.
 He had three younger siblings:

-Just hours after birth, he was baptized in the throne room of the Munich Residenz, where he was named after his grandfather, the reigning King Ludwig I. At the time, he was fifth in the line of succession, with little expectation of him ever taking the throne.
+Just hours after birth, Ludwig was baptized in the throne room of the Munich Residenz, where he was named after his grandfather, the reigning King Ludwig I. At the time, he was fifth in the line of succession, with little expectation of ever becoming King of Bavaria.
 Three years later, his grandfather abdicated, and his uncle took the throne as King Maximilian II.

 Ludwig, c1860. source: Wikipedia

 Ludwig was raised at the Munich Residenz and the Wittelsbacher Palais, both in Munich before moving to Palais Leuchtenberg, also in Munich, in 1855.
-Palais Leuchtenberg was the former home of Eugène de Beauharnais, Duke of Leuchtenberg, and his wife (and Luitpold’s aunt), Princess Augusta of Bavaria.
-Luitpold purchased the palace in 1852, after Augusta’s death.
-He was educated privately at home by a series of tutors, before entering the Ludwig Maximilian University of Munich in 1864, studying law, economics, history, and philosophy.
-He also began a military career in 1861, being commissioned as a Lieutenant in the infantry.
+Palais Leuchtenberg was the former home of Eugène de Beauharnais, Duke of Leuchtenberg, and his wife Princess Augusta of Bavaria, who was also the aunt of Ludwig’s father Luitpold.
+Prince Luitpold purchased the palace in 1852, after his aunt Augusta’s death.
+Ludwig was educated privately at home by a series of tutors, before entering the Ludwig Maximilian University of Munich in 1864, studying law, economics, history, and philosophy.
+He also began a military career in 1861, commissioned as a Lieutenant in the infantry.

 Over the next 23 years, Ludwig and Maria Theresia had thirteen children: